-The website www. euraxess.hr. continuously works on improving the use of the site with the aim of becoming more accessible to persons with fewer opportunities, in the firm belief that every person has the right to a dignified, equal and independent life.
+The website www. euraxess.hr seeks to ensure that its services are accessible to persons with disabilities.
+Substantial funds have been invested to simplify the use of the site in order to make it more accessible to persons with disabilities, in the firm belief that every person has the right to a dignified, equal, comfortable and independent life.

-The AMEUP continuously improves user experience by applying relevant accessibility standards according to the Web Content Accessibility Guidance and Standardisation (WCAG 2.1) of the World Wide Web Consortium's (W3C) Web Accessibility Initiative (WAI), a network that addresses network technologies standardisation.
+The AMEUP continuously improves user experience by applying relevant accessibility standards according to the Web Content Accessibility Guidance and Standardisation (WCAG 2.1) of the World Wide Web Consortium's (W3C) Web Accessibility Initiative (WAI), an organisation that addresses network technologies standardisation.

 Degree of compliance

-The website www.euraxess.hr complies to the maximum possible extent with the Act on the Accessibility of Websites and Programming Solutions for Mobile Devices of Public Sector Bodies.
+The website www.euraxess.hr complies with the Act on the Accessibility of Websites and Programming Solutions for Mobile Devices of Public Sector Bodies.
 Most of the requirements of the European standard EN 301 549 V1.1.2 (2015-04) have been fulfilled, with some exceptions.